 What is the difference between a seller’s thesis and a buyer’s thesis?

-A seller’s thesis is the case a business owner builds for why their company deserves the price they’re asking.
+A seller’s thesis is the case a business owner builds for why their company deserves the price they are asking.
 A buyer’s thesis is the criteria a buyer or private equity group uses to evaluate whether an acquisition fits their strategy.
 The goal is to have your seller’s thesis positioned above the buyer’s thesis — that gap is where your negotiating leverage lives.

-Scott Sylvan Bell is a mid-market M&A advisor, business exit consultant, and creator of the Exit Ratio 360™.
-His book, Exit Ratio 360™, is available now on Amazon.
+Scott Sylvan Bell is a mid-market exit strategy consultant and the creator of the Exit Ratio 360™.
+His book is available on Amazon.